hivefive08/cs506-final-project/README.md

 6. Test Plan
 Split the data into training (80%) and testing (20%) sets.
 Train the model on the training set and evaluate its performance on the testing set using accuracy and F1-score as metrics.

+1. The data will be sourced from a publicly available dataset such as the IMDb movie review dataset on Kaggle.
+The dataset consists of textual movie reviews along with labels indicating whether the review is positive or negative.
+The primary feature is the review text, which is categorical data in the form of strings.

+2. The data will require preprocessing steps including tokenization, filtering out common words, and handling negations.
+Then we will need to convert the text into numerical features so that we can then train on those data.

+3. The model's performance will be measured using accuracy, precision, recall, and F1-score.
+We will use a simple logistic regression model as a baseline and aim to surpass an F1-score of 80% on the test set.